jinheehanaaa/Tut-Intro-OpenCV-with-CPP/README.md

 - Draw Shapes and Text
 - This is handy for drawing bounnding box aroun the object

+# Chapter 5
+- Warp Perspective

+# Chapter 6: Color Detection
+- HSV (Hue, Saturation, Value)
+- Trackbar with createTrackbar function

+# Chapter 7: Shapes Detection

+- Dilation is much better for detecting object rather than using with canny
+- Unlike Python, we need to define data type for contours & hierarchy
+- Add filter for certain value
+- Bounding box (peri) around the object

 # Library
 - [OPENCV 4.8]